Azure/azure-powershell/src/FrontDoor/FrontDoor.Autorest/docs/Az.FrontDoor.md

 Create an in-memory object for PolicySettingsLogScrubbing.

 ### [New-AzFrontDoorWafManagedRuleExclusionObject](New-AzFrontDoorWafManagedRuleExclusionObject.md)
-Create an in-memory object for ExclusionManagedRule.
+Create an in-memory object for ManagedRuleExclusion.

 ### [New-AzFrontDoorWafManagedRuleOverrideObject](New-AzFrontDoorWafManagedRuleOverrideObject.md)
 Create an in-memory object for ManagedRuleOverride.